vasc-alert/VAJavascriptIntegrationDemo/README.md

 To get started with this project, type ```npm install``` in the root directory of the project.

+### API

+The following keys are used in making requests of the Vasc-Alert Integration API.
+The application is a quick demonstration, via javascript, on how these keys are implemented.

+* **systemAPIKey:** The key assigned to the system requesting access.
+This is used as part of the process for authorizing a request to the remote system.
+* **userId:** The user id for the local system.
+This will be used to identify the user to the Vasc-Alert system for purposes of auditing.
+* **facilityId:** This is a pre-defined unique identifer for the facility related to this request. (e.g. userId at facilityId is requesting this information from Vasc-Alert)
+* **mrn:** Medical Record Number of the patient detail being requested
+requestTime: The current time of the request
+* **checksum:** The checksum is calculated to increase the confidence that the request is valid and has not been tampered with or forged.
+Each remote system has a unique checksum recipe that will be matched on the server side to confirm agreement on content and authenticity between the client constructed request and the server.
+When starting up this remote service, the checksum recipe will be provided along with a sample implementation.

 ### CHANGELOG

 #### 2016-11-14